jontoye/ai-adventure/README.md

 ## Technologies

-This project was built with HTML, CSS, JavaScript, React, Node.js, Express.js, NoSQL, MongoDB, and deployed with Heroku.<br>
+This project was built with HTML, CSS, JavaScript, Bootsrap, MongoDB, Express.js, React, Node.js, NoSQL, and deployed with Heroku.<br>
 AI technology by OpenAI, utilizing the Davinci text engine.<br>
 All artwork is AI-generated using Disco Diffusion.